HamzaHassanain/hamza-backend-web-library-cpp/README.md

 set(GIT_SUBMODULE ON CACHE BOOL "Enable submodule checking" FORCE) set(GIT_SUBMODULE_UPDATE_LATEST ON CACHE BOOL "Enable submodule updates" FORCE)

+# Disable submodule checking for all libraries.
+# I recommend you uncomment these two lines once the building process is done for the first time
+# Just comment it when you need to update to the latest version of the library
+# set(GIT_SUBMODULE OFF CACHE BOOL "Disable submodule checking" FORCE)
+# set(GIT_SUBMODULE_UPDATE_LATEST OFF CACHE BOOL "Disable submodule updates" FORCE)

 if(GIT_FOUND AND EXISTS "${PROJECT_SOURCE_DIR}/.git")

     # Update submodules as needed